Child & Family Support

 Click here for information about attendance and punctuality.

-Mrs O'Hare is one of our DSPs (Designated Senior Persons) in school able to deal with concerns and disclosures about childrens' welfare and safety.
-Mrs Axon is the senior DSP in school.
+Mrs Gosling is one of our deputy DSLs (Designated Safeguarding Lead) in school able to deal with concerns and disclosures about childrens' welfare and safety.
+Mr Noon is the DSL in school.
 As parents and staff, we all have a responsibility to keep children safe and free from harm.
 This area of work also includes internet safety education.

 Being a parent is probably one of the hardest jobs we do; asking for help is a positive move, not a negative one.